paultcochrane/kata/README.md

  - prints `FizzBuzz` when divisible by 5 and 3
  - otherwise just prints the number

+## Moin

+Write a program which says "moin" for each nick in a (small) chat room.

 ## Fibonnaci

 Generate the first 100 numbers of the Fibonnaci sequence.